BrunoLevy/learn-fpga/Basic/FOMU/FOMU_VGA/README.md

 ![](Images/VGA.jpg)

+Connect to the VGA connector as shown on the image:
+  - connect the mass to pins 5,6,7,8,9,10
+  - connect `user_1` (HSync) to pin 13
+  - connect `user_2` (VSync) to pin 14
-Connect to the VGA connector as shown on the image.
-Pick the two colors you prefer among R,G,B and connect them to `user_3` and `user_4`.
+  - pick the two colors you prefer among R (pin 1),G (pin 2),B (pin 3) and connect them to `user_3` and `user_4`.

+Here I'm using a VGA connector with easy-to-use connections, alternatively you can sacrify an old VGA wire, and use a continuity tester to find which wire is connected to which pin.
+I'm also using a breadboard here for other experiments, such as using a resistor ladder to generate 4 levels of grayscale (coming next).